Law enforcement in the United States: Drones

 In recent years police have recruited unmanned surveillance devices such as small throwable robotics and flying drones to conduct reconnaissance in dangerous locations.
 These devices can be used to identify the presence of a hostage, locate and/or identify subjects, and reveal the layout of a room.
 The devices do all this by transmitting real-time audio and video to the pilot, giving police an advantage when they cannot directly see a suspect or enter a location where they are needed.
-Some other uses for this device may be bomb detection, as well as searching suspicious vehicles.
+Some other uses for this device may be bomb detection, crash investigations, as well as searching suspicious vehicles.

 Flying drones are also being enlisted to help police in dangerous situations such as a barricaded suspect or a hostage situation.
 These drones increase safety by providing information that can be used in mapping and planning.
 These devices equipped with cameras allow officers to get a bird's eye view of a scene in an emergency, allowing responders to safely get much closer to a scene than they could if they went in on foot.